logo

 Blackjack Terms Dictionary

-This lesson of Blackjack Terms will prepare you for your next visit to the tables.
+This lesson at Learn to Play Blackjack for Blackjack Terms will not only prepare you for your next visit to the tables, but will enhance your knowledge of the game.

 Ace: is counted as 1 or 11 in blackjack.